In this blog, we’ll reveal if a vehicle wrap can cover scratches, dents and scrapes and how wrapping can improve the appearance of an older vehicle.

 Wrapping an older transit van could cost £2,000.
-But divide that over the lifetime of the wrap, which can last on average four years, and the cost of the wrap per day is just under £1.40.
+But divide that over the lifetime of the wrap, (about 5 years on average), and the wrap is only costing you about a £1 per day.

 This may be a more cost-effective solution to consider first before leasing or purchasing a new vehicle, that would need to be wrapped anyway.

 For owners of high-end vintage cars, a vehicle wrap can provide an exciting new look, all while protecting the original paintwork and maintaining resale value.
 A premium vintage car is a significant investment and a wrap can act as a first line of defence for chips and scratches.

 Wrapping an older vehicle with a laminate coating will transform the faded panels of the original paintwork to a fresh, uniform, brand-aligned exterior.

 While an older, plain vehicle will stick out within your fleet, an older wrapped vehicle will fit in seamlessly with your other business vehicles.

 This helps to boost brand awareness, recognition and overall trust - particularly if you need to access secure areas as part of your business, such as a building site.